 Plastic filament is often used as a medium for 3D printing, especially in consumer-oriented printers.
 The printer melts the filament and then extrudes hot plastic through a nozzle.
 The nozzle moves in all dimensions as it releases the liquid plastic in order to create an object.
 The movement of the nozzle and the amount of plastic that is extruded are controlled by the slicer program.
 The hot plastic solidifies almost immediately after it's released from the nozzle.

 The part of the ear that is visible from the outside of the body is known as the pinna or auricle.
 The rest of the ear is located in the skull.
 The function of the pinna is to collect sound waves and send them to the next section of the ear.

-Making an Ear by 3D Printing
+Making an Ear

 - A model of an ear was created in a CAD program.
 The researchers used photographs of real ears as the basis for this model.

 - The ear model was printed by a 3D printer, using plastic to create a mold with the shape of the ear.